Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 Aug 22
 Did a diagram on how to approach cleaning things.
 Currently working on adding validations to update user.
 Got an idea of how to improve onboarding check: Add a status column to the user model, there will be 3 possible things "active", "inactive", "not_onboarded".
 This way I will only access first and last name if user is onboarded.

+Aug 25
+I had an idea on how to improve the onboarding check.
+By adding a status column to the user model.
+Having three cases "active, inactive or not_onboarded".
+This way I can keep everything bundled up and neat.
+But I have to consider how to correctly use it so it doesn't become more work than it was.